 \subsection{Evaluation Setup}

-\textbf{Benchmarks: } To assess PillarAcc's performance, we used three cutting-edge point pillar-based 3D object detection networks: PointPillars (PP, \cite{lang2019pointpillars}), CenterPoint (CP, \cite{yin2021center}), and PillarNet (PN, \cite{shi2022pillarnet}).
-We evaluated diverse scenarios using KITTI \cite{geiger2012kitti} for PP and Nuscene \cite{caesar2020nuscenes} for CP and PN.
-We built sparse models for each network, incorporating three convolution types: SpConv, SpConv-P, and SpConv-S. Table~\ref{tab:cp_pn_perf} provides detailed model information.
-These comprehensive sparsity-aware benchmarks facilitate an in-depth evaluation of PillarAcc's speed-sparsity trade-offs.
+\textbf{Benchmarks. } To evaluate \arch's performance, we utilized three state-of-the-art 3D object detection networks based on point pillars: PP, CP, and PN.
+We conducted diverse evaluations using the KITTI dataset for PP and the nuScenes dataset for CP and PN.
+We created sparse models for each network that incorporate three types of convolutions: SpConv, SpConv-P, and SpConv-S. Detailed model information is provided in Table~\ref{tab:cp_pn_perf}.
+These extensive sparsity-conscious benchmarks allow for a thorough appraisal of \arch's performance in relation to speed-sparsity trade-offs.

-\textbf{Hardware Implementation: } To evaluate the proposed accelerator architecture's efficiency, we implement PillarAcc in Verilog and verify its design through RTL simulations.
-Synopsys Design Compiler synthesizes PillarAcc at 1GHz clock frequency under SAED 32nm technology.
-We simulate PillarAcc's power consumption using annotated switching activity from selected benchmarks.
-We create a cycle-accurate simulator to model hardware behavior, calculate cycle counts, and read/write on-chip SRAMs and off-chip DRAM.
-The simulator, verified against the Verilog implementation, is integrated with Ramulator \cite{kim2015ramulator} to model DRAM behaviors.
+\textbf{Hardware Implementation. } To evaluate the proposed accelerator architecture's efficiency, we implement \arch in Verilog and verify its design through RTL simulations.
+Synopsys Design Compiler synthesizes \arch at 1GHz clock frequency under SAED 32nm technology.
+We simulate \arch's power consumption using annotated switching activity from selected benchmarks.
+We create a cycle-accurate simulator to model hardware behavior, calculate cycle counts, and read/write on-chip SRAMs and an off-chip DRAM.
+The simulator, verified against the Verilog implementation, is integrated with Ramulator~\cite{kim2015ramulator} to model DRAM behaviors.
 We obtain SRAM energy using CACTI \cite{mura2015cacti} and DRAM energy from Ramulator-dumped DRAM command traces.
-For comparison, PillarAcc is configured into high-end (HE) and low-end (LE) types.
-PillarAcc.HE uses a 64x64 systolic array (8 TOPS) for MXU, while PillarAcc.LE employs a 16x16 systolic array (512 GOPS).
+For comparison, \arch is configured into high-end (HE) and low-end (LE) types; HE and LE employ a $64\times64$ (8 TOPS) and $16\times16$ (512 GOPS) systolic array for MXU, respectively.